 Our paper is organized as follows.
-Section II overviews spatial and temporal variations of the global ionosphere.
+Section II is an overview about the spatial and temporal variations of the global ionosphere.
 Section III describes our implementation of the range split-spectrum method for C-band Sentinel-1 TOPS data, and the challenges and limitations of the method.
 We also describe problems and their solutions associated with the TOPS SLC products released by ESA.
-Section IV presents the ionospheric effects in InSAR time series analysis, and how ionospheric corrects can improve the results.
+Section IV presents the ionospheric effects in InSAR time series analysis, and how ionospheric corrections can improve the results.
 Finally, Section V concludes the paper.